Zedelghem/Zedelghem.github.io/_posts/2016-12-12-pdfcount-script.md

 mdls -name kMDItemNumberOfPages ./$1/*.pdf | cut -d= -f 2 | awk '{s+=$1} END {print s}'
 ```

-Here the output is an integer.
+Here the output is, of course, an integer.